backdrop-contrib/colectomy/README.md

 if not used).
 -->

-On the 'Manage Display' tab of the content type, the 'Label' setting for each field will now have two additional options.
+On the 'Manage Display' tab, the 'Label' setting for each field will now have two additional options.
 Set to 'Above no colon' or 'Inline no colon'.

+The additional options will also appear in the form to add a field block to a layout.

 ## Issues